serokell/ton-paychan/doc/Payment-channel.md

 The contract is initialised with its global state (which plays the role of configuration) and local state `MkStateWaitingBoth`.
 Transitions possible:

 * One party contributes their share -> `MkStateWaitingOne`.
+First, the contract check that the amount contributed is enough, that is, it is not smaller than this party’s share plus the fine deposit, otherwise the transaction is rejected.
   The new state records the address that the funds arrived from (it will be used for the payout in the end) and the identity of the other party we are waiting for.
-* The deployer of the contract requests it destroyed.
+* The deployer of the contract requests it terminated (`MkRequestTimeout`) -> `MkStateTerminated`.

 ### Waiting for the second share (`MkStateWaitingOne`)

 One of the parties has contributed their share and the contract waiting for the other one.
 Possible transitions:

-* The first party requests a refund (`MkDisputeOk`) -> their share is returned back to their address and the contract is destroyed.
+* The first party requests a refund (`MkRequestTimeout`) -> `MkStateTerminated`.
 * The second party contributes their share -> `MkStateOpen`.
-The address of the second party is recorded as well.
+If the amount is smaller than the party’s share plus the fine deposit, the transaction is rejected.
+Otherwise, the address of the second party is recorded.

 ### The channel is open (`MkStateOpen`)